felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 right for what time.
 And, most importantly, whatever I end up choosing, I am constantly learning.

-## Tip 5: Use the body of your highlighter as a visual aid
+## Idea 5: Use the body of your highlighter as a visual aid

 When I picture someone reading, I often see them using their finger to track their progress, like this: